6 Common Counseling Approaches In Couples Therapy And How They Can Help Your Relationship

 The Cornerstone approach developed and researched by counselors with Howard University is an integrative counseling approach to couples counseling.
 This approach is based on four cornerstones of a good marriage or relationship.
 These four cornerstones are resiliency, social support, adaptability, and self-fulfillment.
 These cornerstones are defined, explored, and reinforced to allow couples to reach fulfillment individually and together.

-Walker's model used in couples therapy is a behavioral approach to couples counseling designed to be used for couples who face violent behavior from one or both partners.
-The method includes both individual and couples counseling so that behaviors can be addressed, understood, and changed on both a personal and relationship level.
+Walker’s model used in couples therapy is a behavioral approach to couples counseling designed for couples who face violent* or angry behavior from one or both partners.
+The method includes both individual and couples counseling to address, understand, and change behaviors personally and in relationships.

 Postmodern Narrative Therapy